valmassoi/bitpay-card/README.md

 Other:
 * Add Funds button modal that generates QR code from `string`
 * Open in wallet button uses bitcoin `URI string` to open a wallet application with the address
+* Validate Password and PIN changes using `closures`

 ## Local Build
 ```bash